Shopify/ruby-lsp/README.md

 ## Usage

-Search for `vscode-ruby-lsp` in the extensions tab and click install.
+Search for `ruby-lsp` in the extensions tab and click install.

 ### Telemetry